wlsvy/TIL/Document/Git/gitCommands.md

   - > ex) git diff --name-status aad924a34e3~2...aad924a34e3
 - 옵션 몇 가지
   - `--name-status` : Show only names and status of changed files.
 See the description of the --diff-filter option on what the status letters mean
+  - `--name-only` : Show only names of changed files.

 shortlog